 Choose a skilled Columbia drug trafficking lawyer from Touma Law Group who has experience in your specific case, is knowledgeable about the local area, and provides personalized advice.
-Call our firm at (803) 879-4499 to schedule a free consultation.
+Contact our drug defense firm to schedule a free consultation.

-Types of Drug Trafficking Charges and Their Penalties in Columbia
+Types of Drug Trafficking Charges in Columbia, SC

 Possession with Intent to Distribute

-Possession with intent to distribute refers to being caught with controlled substances in a quantity that suggests selling rather than personal use.
+Possession with intent to distribute is different from simple possession.
+It refers to being caught with controlled substances in a quantity that suggests selling rather than personal use.
 Law enforcement may consider packaging materials, scales, or large amounts of cash as evidence to support these charges.
 Even if you do not have direct proof of selling, the amount and circumstances surrounding possession can lead to enhanced penalties.

 Unlike simple drug possession, which is often treated as a misdemeanor, possession with intent to distribute is a felony offense that can lead to severe consequences, including long-term prison time and a permanent criminal record.
 Prosecutors aggressively pursue these cases, especially when they involve prescription drugs that are unlawfully distributed.